ggruen/ShellCommand/README.md

     try ShellCommand.run("echo \"hello world!\" >&2", io: output) print( output.stderr ) // Prints "hello world!"

+Developed for and tested on MacOS and Linux.

 # Installation

 This is a Swift Package Manager (SPM) package.
 Include this is your SPM file: